Él (film): Plot

 That night, Francisco attempts to infibulate Gloria in her sleep.
 As he is trying to tie her up with a rope, she awakes and screams.
 This scares him off, and he cowers back into his room for the night in dismay and breaks down, as though his actions are spiraling out of his control.
 The next morning he finds that she has run away.
 Francisco gets his revolver, and runs off to search for her.
 He first goes to Raul's office, but he is not there.
 Outside he sees Raul and Gloria riding in a car together.
 In an increasingly unhinged fashion, he chases after them all the way to their destination: the church from the beginning of the film.
 Inside, he discovers that it is not Raul and Gloria after all, but another couple.
 Francisco descends into madness, and hallucinates that the entire congregation is laughing at him.
 He looks deliriously around the church until he finally sees the priest, a good friend of his, joining in the laughter.
 He charges the altar and attacks the priest, and the congregation rushes to the stage.
 As they pull Francisco off the priest, the priest continues to stick up for Francisco, saying, "don't hurt him, he's my friend; he's gone mad!"

 Much later, Gloria, Raul, and a small child pay a visit to a monastery.
 It is revealed that Francisco has been taken in by the monks and has been taught in their ways.
 They meet with the head monk, but do not talk with Francisco, not wishing to reopen old wounds.
-Gloria and Raul have named their child "Francisco",and is implied that the child may not be Raul's.
+Gloria and Raul have named their child "Francisco", and it is implied that the child may not be Raul's.
 The head monk later tells Francisco of their visit, which he had already observed from afar.
 He confirms Francisco's suspicion that the child is the son of Gloria and Raul.
 Francisco affirms that, ultimately, "time has proven my point."
 However, he says this not in resentment but in resignation, as he follows with, "but to what avail?"
 The final shot of the film shows him slowly wandering through the monastery gardens into a dark doorway.